Organic gardening for beginners is a hot topic at the moment. That is because, certainly here in the UK, people are desperately trying to save money.

 What is the Purpose of Organic Gardening?

+Why be interested in becoming an organic gardener?
 Even if they are simply playing with it, everyone should try and start their own organic garden.
 Let’s try to answer some fundamental questions to get you started.

 What is the Definition of Organic Gardening?

-Organic gardening, sometimes known as “organic farming,” is the practise of growing plants without the use of synthetic chemicals or fertilisers in order to keep them free of hazardous toxins.
+Organic gardening, sometimes known as “organic farming,” is the practice of growing plants without the use of synthetic chemicals or fertilisers in order to keep them free of hazardous toxins.
 Sir Albert Howard coined the phrase, which he originally used during a speech at Oxford University.

 The RHS describes it as: